One Farm, One Family, Five Generations

 Mittie’s daughter, Angel, was a bona fide city girl.
 Born and raised in Miami Beach and working in Seattle as a manager in a hospital, she knew only the fast-paced world of cosmopolitan living—and nothing about farming.
 That all changed in 1996 when Bobby suffered a heart attack.
-Angel knew that as an only child, it was up to her to save the family farm and the 18th-century Victorian Gothic home of her mother’s birth
+Angel knew that as an only child, it was up to her to save the family farm and the 19th-century Victorian Gothic home of her mother’s birth.

-When Forbes Simmons arrived at the farm in 1996, the house and stables were in very poor condition.
+When Angel arrived at the farm in 1996, the house and stables were in very poor condition.
 The house had not been lived in by a loving owner for over 40 years.
 There was no electric, no running water, and large holes in the roof.
 Conditions in the house were so poor, that for about three months, Angel lived in a tent set up in one of the rooms.

 The city girl traded in her briefcase and took the helm of Villa de Sales farm.
 But there was a problem: Angel didn’t know a thing about farming.
 So she researched everything she could about what she could till or raise on the land.
 Angel considered raising emu, buffalo, and other livestock for the meat, but she had an aversion to slaughtering animals.
 It just wasn’t for her.
 She considered growing shiitake mushrooms, ginseng, organic vegetables and herbs, flowers—even tea.
-With the house on the property listed on the National Register of Historic Places, she had envisioned marketing the tea as “American tea.”
+With the house on the property listed on the National Register of Historic Places in 1988, she had envisioned marketing the tea as “American tea.”
 The original Villa de Sales farm was very large in terms of both acreage and tobacco production; but the remaining 46 acre parcel needed a different solution to remain self-sustainable in today’s economy.

 A new venture: Villa de Alpacas